billbuchanan/esecurity/z_assessments/test01/README.md

 Test date: 13 Mar 2020 (open book test, taken over Moodle).

+## Test time:

-Test time: Lab time for campus-based students (11am) or 6pm onwards for distance students
+* Lab time for campus-based students (11am in C27) or 6pm onwards for distance students.

-## Exam details
+* With distance students, Bill will connect over Skype just before the test.
+Please make sure you send you Skype ID in the afternoon before the test.
+Bill will connect to you over Skype, and define how to start the test.

+Some test details are:

-It is an open book test.
-No copying and pasting is allowed for the questions, and answers will be checked against on-line sources for copying.
-A copied answer is likely to be graded with a score of zero.
+* It is an open book test.
+* No copying and pasting is allowed for the questions, and answers will be checked against on-line sources for copying.
+* A copied answer is likely to be graded with a score of zero.
+* No chat windows should be open for the test.

 ## Sample questions